TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 We can even redefine custom properties under different contexts, which is incredibly useful for creating themes, such as the dark and light themes you see on many websites these days.

-### Learning outcomes
+### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

-- You'll learn how to declare a custom property
+- How to declare custom properties
-- You'll learn how to access a custom property in a rule declaration
+- How to use a custom property in a rule declaration
+- The scope of custom properties
+- The root selector
+- Using media queries

 ### Using custom properties